gudiseva/stackedit/OTA-Ignite/Haritha MacBook Notes.md

+# Definitions

+ATR
-ATR -> Average Tool Range -> Tool gives the volatility
+: Average Tool Range
+  Tool gives the volatility

+DATR
-DATR -> Daily ATR
+: Daily ATR

-Add Study -> Select DATR for 14 days
+  `Add Study -> Select DATR for 14 days`

-For trade types:
+#### For trade types:
 - Intraday, the Stop Loss rule is 2% of DATR.